 What Did the Researchers Discover?

-The Green River likely followed this path between 8 and 1.5 million years ago, long before the mountain range formed about 50 million years ago.
+The Green River likely followed this path between 8 and 1.5 million years ago, long after the mountain range formed about 50 million years ago.
 So why did it carve out this massive canyon when the path of least resistance would have simply gone around it?

 The Green River winds through Canyonlands National Park, Utah (photo NASA)